Architects care about the places they live, and have the knowledge and tools to make a difference through design.

 HALA: What’s Happening Now, February 2017

 Carbon Pricing Discussions in Olympia January 2017

 Endorsement of I-732, Action on Transit, Living Buildings and more September 2016

 Opposing Initiative 122 and other advocacy issues May 2016

-For additional information on AIA Seattle public policy priorities and activities, or to share your views as an AIA Seattle member, contact Manager of Advocacy Kirsten Smith.
+For additional information on AIA Seattle public policy priorities and activities; to share your views as an AIA Seattle member; or to join AIA Seattle’s This Week in Advocacy News email list, contact Manager of Advocacy Kirsten Smith.